AnyLog-co/documentation/blockchain commands.md

 The local representation of the blockchain file is updated continuously if the [blockchain synchronization](./background%20processes.md#blockchain-synchronizer) process is enabled.
 If the blockchain sync process is disabled and the local blockchain file is updated or copied from a different node, the command ***blockchain load metadata*** will force the node to use the updated local file.
-For example, a new node is initiated, ***blockchain sync*** is not enabled, and a local file is copied from a member node as follows:
+For example, ***blockchain sync*** is not enabled, and a local file is copied from a member node as follows:
 <pre>
 run client 10.0.0.25:2548 file get !!blockchain_file !blockchain_file
 </pre>